sanitswain/java8tips/streamsapi.rst

 ----------------
 Stream interface supports overloaded reduction operations that continuously combines elements of the stream until reduced to single output value.

-Suppose I asked you to calculate sum of array of numbers, then if i am not wrong your answer would be something like below.
+Suppose we need to calculate sum of array of numbers, then our code will look some what like below.

 .. code:: java